RedHatInsights/insights-inventory-frontend/README.md

 ## Running with another app

+Applications on console.redhat.com are webpack federated modules, and you are able to deploy some of them locally.
+This helps to see if new changes work well in terms of integration.

-If you want to see changes made in inventory table in another application you will have to run both inventory and desired application.
+If you want to see local changes to any of the Inventory components, and see how it behaves with other applications (like, for example, Inventory table is imported in Advisor), you will have to run both Inventory and desired application.

+### Example

 We'll take for example [insights-advisor-frontend](https://github.com/RedHatInsights/insights-advisor-frontend) application as app that uses system detail.

 Open new terminal and navigate to desired application (for instance insights-advisor-frontend) and run it (make sure to run it on a different port):
 ```